MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/payroll/us-year-end.md

 Web site: [www.greenshades.com](https://www.greenshades.com/)

 > [!IMPORTANT]
-> For the 2023 year, it is imperative you file electronically.
+> It is imperative you file electronically.
 The Taxpayer First Act mandates electronic filing of IRS forms including W-2s.
 Beginning in 2022, if you send 100 or more W-2s/1099's, you must send them electronically.
 In 2023, the limit is lowered to 10.
 The IRS is pushing for businesses to file electronically, W-2, 1099, and so on.
 Dynamics GP does not file Payables 1099's electronically.
-Review this blog to help you prepare for 2023 year-end and electronic filing: [1099 Changes to expect -Get ready for Year-end 2023](https://community.dynamics.com/blogs/post/?postid=2246f6af-3f2a-4faf-9da5-544613326c20).
+Review this blog to help you prepare for year-end and electronic filing: [1099 Changes to expect -Get ready for Year-end](https://community.dynamics.com/blogs/post/?postid=2246f6af-3f2a-4faf-9da5-544613326c20).

 ### Frequently asked questions

 As you complete year-end tasks, refer to the answers in this section.

-- What will happen if I've already closed the 2023 Payroll tax year and don't install the 2024 tax update right away?
+- What will happen if I've already closed the 2024 Payroll tax year and don't install the 2025 tax update right away?

-    Until you install the tax update containing FICA, federal, and state tax changes, the tax calculations for your 2024 pay runs may be incorrect.
+    Until you install the tax update containing FICA, federal, and state tax changes, the tax calculations for your 2025 pay runs may be incorrect.

 - If I use multiple companies with my accounting system, do I have to install the year-end tax update for each company?

     No. The update will be reflected in all companies.
 However, you do need to install the update on each workstation using Dynamics GP.

-- I need to print my 2024 checks before I can print W-2s.
+- I need to print my 2025 checks before I can print W-2s.
 What should I do?

     After you create the Year-end Wage file, close the year.
 Install the 2024 tax update, and you can print checks.
-Follow the checklist for [Processing 2024 pay runs before printing 2023 statements](#printnewbeforeold).
+Follow the checklist for [Processing 2025 pay runs before printing 2024 statements](#printnewbeforeold).

 - How do I print multiple W-2 statements for each employee?